Big Data: The Catalyst of Digital Transformation

 Exploring and sifting through business cases is both an art and science, and can achieve remarkable results

 We have utilized this approach with Exelon, our largest customer, in a co-innovation pilot.
-The hypothesis was whether we could predict events at a plant (i.e, scrams, capacity factor, forced loss rate, etc.), using historical human performance data.
+The hypothesis was whether we could predict events at a plant (i.e., scrams, capacity factor, forced loss rate, etc.), using historical human performance data.
 We were able to identify the most relevant data points and created and trained predictive models using 5 years of historical data.
 It has been a resounding success: Our models accurately predicted the events, three months in advance.
-Based on these predictions, a risk score is calculated for each plant, and for the whole fleet (see figure below).
+Based on these predictions, a risk score is calculated for each plant, and for the whole fleet (see figure above).
 We continue to tune the models and create new ones, and are working with Exelon to take the product to market.

 There are tremendous opportunities awaiting in the area of digital transformation.
 Now is the time to take the first step.